Tag: social media

 Thomas Jefferson University Sidney Kimmel Medical College

-John is a third year medical student at Thomas Jefferson University (Sidney Kimmel Medical College) in Philadelphia, PA.
+John is a fourth year medical student at Thomas Jefferson University (Sidney Kimmel Medical College) in Philadelphia, PA.
 Prior to attending medical school, he completed a Bachelor of Science in microbiology at University of Idaho and worked in Boise's rapidly-developing tele-health sector.
 He has long-standing interests in medical education, disability advocacy, and technology-in-medicine, with extended interest in artificial intelligence.
 In his free time, he enjoys running, yoga, and traveling with his wife.

 Should Medical Students Be Using Twitter?